filipradenovic/cnnimageretrieval-pytorch/README.md

   #### [master](https://github.com/filipradenovic/cnnimageretrieval-pytorch/tree/master) (development)

   - Added the [MIT license](https://github.com/filipradenovic/cnnimageretrieval-pytorch/blob/master/LICENSE)
-  - Added mutli-scale performance on `roxford5k` and `rparis6k` for new pre-trained networks with end-to-end whitening, trained on both `retrieval-SfM-120` and `Google Landmarks 2018` train datasets
+  - Added mutli-scale performance on `roxford5k` and `rparis6k` for new pre-trained networks with end-to-end whitening, trained on both `retrieval-SfM-120` and `google-landmarks-2018` train datasets
   - Added a new example test script without post-processing, for networks that are trained in a fully end-to-end manner, with whitening as FC layer learned during training
   - Added few things in train example: GeMmp pooling, triplet loss, small trick to handle really large batches
   - Added more pre-computed whitening options in imageretrievalnet